Paul Rand

 Westinghouse

-Rand’s work frequently went far beyond the confines of a mere logo.
-Rand was amongst the first designers to propose that an abstract and universal language created around a logo could support a company’s growth and could even restore a bad image.
-But many of the business leaders he addressed did not always understand, or thought that a new logo by itself would be enough to make people change their minds about a company.
-Rand would point out, “the trademark is created by the graphic designer, but it is the company that makes it”.
-A good brand image does not stand alone!
-It was Rand’s approach to developing a broader brand expression has given the world of graphic design far more credibility and the founding principles on which most modern corporate identities are now created.
+Rand frequently went far beyond the confines of a mere logo.
+He was amongst the first designers to propose that an abstract and universal language created around a logo could support a company’s growth and even transform its reputation.
+But some of the business leaders he addressed did not always understand, or thought that a new logo by itself would be enough to make people change their minds about a company.
+Rand pointed out, “the trademark is created by the graphic designer, but it is the company that makes it”.

 The trademark is created by the graphic designer, but it is the company that makes it.

-Rand was not afraid to challenge conventions and this can clearly be seen in his work for Westinghouse.
-The logo, designed in 1959 neatly embodies the idea of a harmonious integration of technology and power to suggest innovation.
-The logo icon is used (for the most part) independently of a word mark (a revolutionary approach, even today).
+Rand was not afraid to challenge conventions which is seen in his work for Westinghouse.
+The identity, designed in 1959 embodies a harmonious integration of technology and power suggesting innovation.
+The icon is clean, symmetrical and balanced, featuring an underlined ‘W’ made from intersecting lines and ‘nodes’ which convey a ‘flow of connective energy’.

 His legacy and influence

-Paul Rand, Steve Jobs and NeXT
+Rand, Jobs and NeXT

 I asked him if he would come up with a few options, and he said, “No, I will solve your problem and you will pay me.
 You don’t have to use the solution!
 If you want options, go talk to other people!”